-(See also section 35: Household registry - hukou)
+(See also section 31: Household registry - Hukou)

-- 32.50 As reported by the Canadian IRB in a report dated 2 November 2001, "Unwed, pregnant women who do not want an abortion, but instead decide to have the baby might be able to pay the local government officials or the medical doctor to 'look the other way' and allow the pregnancy to be carried to term."
-[3f] - 32.51 The report also stated: - "According to a professor of Sociology at Brown University whose area of research includes China's one-child policy, each local region in China is subject to birth quotas (31 Oct.
+28.38 As reported by the Canadian IRB in a report dated 2 November 2001, "Unwed, pregnant women who do not want an abortion, but instead decide to have the baby might be able to pay the local government officials or the medical doctor to 'look the other way' and allow the pregnancy to be carried to term."
+[3f] The report also stated:

+"According to a professor of Sociology at Brown University whose area of research includes China's one-child policy, each local region in China is subject to birth quotas (31 Oct.
 2001).
 As unmarried women are ineligible for the quota, the professor felt that, if such a woman were to become pregnant then an abortion would most probably be encouraged.
 The professor also noted that, as in many cultures, there is some shame involved in pregnancies outside of marriage and that because of the economic difficulties of raising a child alone, many women would seek an abortion as a matter of choice."
+[3f]
-[3f] - 32.52 As reported by the Canadian IRB on 25 August 2005, information on this subject was difficult to find except in provincial family planning regulations.
-[3h] - 32.53 As reported in the Guardian newspaper on 24 December 2002, Jilin province amended its family planning regulations in November 2002 to allow women who have reached the legal age for marriage but remain single and without children to have a child by artificial means.
-The Guardian also reported, "Critics of the law say that Chinese society is still deeply prejudiced against illegitimate children and fear that the offspring of a single mother would suffer the same discrimination."
-[41b]

-As reported by the Epoch Times (a publication sympathetic to Falun Gong) on 27 October 2005, there is confusion as to whether students are allowed to apply for birth permits.
+- 28.39 As reported by the Canadian IRB on 25 August 2005, information on this subject was difficult to find except in provincial family planning regulations.
+[3h] - 28.40 As reported by the Epoch Times (a publication sympathetic to Falun Gong) on 27 October 2005, there is confusion as to whether students are allowed to apply for birth permits.
 "In February [2004], China's Ministry of Education released a new rule that revokes the marriage ban of college students.
 However, this rule fails to clearly state whether students studying at college are allowed to have a child.
 As such, the birth control units for colleges and universities insist on not granting birth permits to students for there are no related policies or birth quota for them."
-[40g]
+[40c]